 This is archived content; for historical reference only.

-The report presents the basics of innovation diffusion (the stages of adoption, including the typical “S” curve, and the types of individuals who adopt the innovation at different stages) and explores ten critical dynamics of innovation diffusion, including: relative advantage; trialability; observability; communications channels; homophilous groups; pace of innovation/reinvention; norms, roles, and social networks; opinion leaders; compatibility; and infrastructure.
+The report presents the basics of innovation diffusion (the stages of adoption, including the typical “S” curve, and the types of individuals who adopt the innovation at different stages) and explores 10 critical dynamics of innovation diffusion, including relative advantage; trialability; observability; communications channels; homophilous groups; pace of innovation/reinvention; norms, roles, and social networks; opinion leaders; compatibility; and infrastructure.

 The complete report is available under Document Downloads below.